kjmears/kjmears.github.io/_posts/sketchnotes/iwmw15/2015-07-28-iwmw15-mike-mcconnell.markdown

 cc: BY-SA
 ---

-Beatifully delivered explanation of Aberdeen's efforts to be better by raconteur Mike McConnell.
+Beautifully delivered explanation of Aberdeen's efforts to be better by raconteur Mike McConnell.
 Really frank and engaging talk with tons to think about.
 I've a feeling I'll banging on about this one for a while.